john-science/john-science.github.io/_drafts/2019-10-31-linux-networking-commands-intro.md

 ### ping

-The `ping` command is used to test if you can reach an IP address on your network.
+The `ping` command is used to test if you can reach an IP address.
 Let's see if we can reach Wikipedia today:

 ```shell
 $ ping wikipedia.com